iscris/data-commons-brasil/README.md

 1. Within the `processor` directory, create a new module and name it according to the chosen source (the same name used for the downloader);

-2. In the same folder, include the new source in the `processor.py` file within the `process_source` function;
+2. In the same folder, include the new source in the `processor.py` file within the `pick_processor` function;

 3. Finally, to process the data via docker, use the command bellow:

     ``` bash
-    $ ./dockercmd.sh process <source>
+    $ ./dockercmd.sh process [source] <timestamp>
     ```

 The command above will process data (from a given source) with the latest timestamp by default.
-Resulting data will can be found in the path `./output/process/<source>`.
+Resulting data can be found in the path `./output/process/<source>`.

 _If data from the same source is processed more than once, older results will be replaced._